azamjb/Calculator/README.md

 # CalculatorApp
-Calculator IOS app created using Swift.
+Calculator IOS app created using Swift!

 Has basic functionality ( + - x ÷ )

 Creating this project helped me to practice building programmatic UI and further my knowledge on IOS app development